safety management

 The Civil Aviation Authority, hereinafter referred to as HCAA, in accordance with the constituent Law 4757/2020 (A' 240), is responsible for the certification, oversight and enforcement in the field of air transport, air navigation and airports as well as the application of national and EU legislation and international conventions.

-In order to fulfill the above, HCAA:
+To fulfill the above, HCAA:

 The HCAA Governor